marinakharitonova/about-cats/README.md

 on [react-paginate](https://www.npmjs.com/package/react-paginate).
 The logic of interaction with the cache when loading/deleting an image is similar to the logic of interaction with favorite images.
+When uploading/removing image, the logic is similar to the logic of adding/removing an image from favorites.
-When loading an image, only the data of those pages that are not currently displayed are revalidated.
+Uploaded images data stored in the cache, and when loading an image, only the data of those pages that are not currently displayed are revalidated.
 For the currently displayed page, the cache is updated manually.
 When deleting an image, pages whose serial number is greater than or equal to the current one are revalidated, but the manual cache change occurs only for the current page.
-This allows to update image list of the current page without flashing the preloader and improves the user experience on the page.
+This allows user to conveniently update image list of the current page.

 ![Upload page](./public/upload_page_2.png)